-How to look for Wills or administrations after 1858
+How to look for records of...
+Wills and administrations after 1858

 How can I view the records covered in this guide?

-For further information on how to find wills proved after 1858, read Finding a person’s will on the GOV.UK website.
+For further information on how to find wills proved after 1858 in England and Wales, read Find a will or probate document on the GOV.UK website.

 What do I need to know before I start?

-The Principal Probate Registry was established on 12 January 1858, and keeps a copy of every will proved after 1858, as well as copies of letters of administration.
+The Principal Probate Registry was established on 12 January 1858 and keeps a copy of every will proved in England or Wales after 1858, as well as copies of letters of administration.

 As well as the full name, address and occupation of the deceased, the National Probate Calendar may also contain: